jodunk/documentation/README.md

 With everything installed, click on serve.bat for an auto-builder.

+After it's built, go to [http://localhost:8000](http://localhost:8000).

 ## Decrypt and Encrypt using OpenSSL

 I have encrypted secrets using OpenSSL.

 To decrypt them:

-`cat filename | openssl enc -d -aes-256-cbc -a -salt` `echo secret | openssl enc -d -aes-256-cbc -a -salt`
+`cat secret.txt | openssl enc -d -aes-256-cbc -a -salt`
+`echo secret | openssl enc -d -aes-256-cbc -a -salt`

 To encrypt secrets:

-`echo password | openssl enc -e -aes-256-cbc -a -salt` `cat privatekey | openssl enc -e -aes-256-cbc -a -salt`
+`cat secret.txt | openssl enc -e -aes-256-cbc -a -salt`
+`echo secret | openssl enc -e -aes-256-cbc -a -salt`